ChrisYin/chrisyin.github.io/source/_posts/log/research.md

   It implemented a Decode function, not a mapping pattern.
 + ARMv8.5 model in Coq
 + RISC-V 64 bit instruction: li psedu instructions

+# 2020-11-01 Saturday

+Today, I'm going to give a short picture of my next research: Sail and CompcertELF.

+Goal: add sail arm machine model into Compcert

+Prerequiste:

++ Verified CompcertELF with aarch64 backend
+  + port Compcert to 3.7: aarch64  [first thing to do]
+  + port x86 Assembler to ARM

++ Suitable Sail ARM64 Model

+## Add SACC and CCELF into stack-no-perm

++ Rawasm and realasm

+# 2020-11-12 Thursday

+## Reports

+1. introduction of compilation passes: old passes and new passes
+   + Builtin Functions
+2. unfinished proofs: what/why/how?
+3. how to port to 3.7 problems

+## Sail

++ which kind of formal semantics is suitable for compcert?
+  + exception
+  + small step

++ write a new back end of sail?

++ fine-grained instruction
+  + group of instructions

+# 2020-11-24 Tuesday

+Today, I keep reading the book "Linkers and Loaders".

+I'm thinking that the linker script problem I've met before: the overlaping of stack and data.